Covid 19 coronavirus: 'Safe practice' issues at Rosewood Resthome in Christchurch after deadly virus struck

 The ministry's website listed the cluster's origin as "unknown".
 The DHB has previously said it was highly likely a staff member took the virus into the unit, given strict visiting restrictions under the alert level 4 nationwide lockdown.

 On Monday last week 20 residents from a dementia unit were moved to an isolated area of Burwood Hospital, to try to contain the spread of the virus.
-Three of that group have died.
+Six of that group have died.

 Twenty of the residents remaining at Rosewood will be moved to other aged-care facilities providing hospital-level care over the course of this week.
 That will leave 24 residents at Rosewood, which is undergoing thorough cleaning.